Adam Cassar

 2 min read

-Request collapsing was born out of the need to protect a busy origin server with changing content.
-With many visitors on a site, a cache miss can amplify requests to an origin server when content expires.
-This behaviour is commonly referred to as a cache stampede failure or dog-piling.
+Request collapsing protects busy origin servers that serve changing content.
+On a high traffic site, a cache miss after content expires can amplify one expired resource into many simultaneous origin requests.
+This behaviour is commonly called a cache stampede or dog-piling.

-When request collapsing is enabled, only a single request is sent to an origin server for a given resource, and then using the resulting body to satisfy pending requests.
+When request collapsing is enabled, only a single request is sent to an origin server for a given resource, then the resulting body is used to satisfy pending requests.

-This can prevent a highly demanded resource in the cache causing a flood of requests to an origin server when it expires.
-Enabling this feature appropriately on high traffic sites can level out requests and traffic to origin servers.
+This can stop a popular cached resource from causing a flood of requests to an origin server when it expires.
+On high traffic sites, enabling the feature for the right resources can smooth request volume and traffic to origin servers.

 How it works

 Request collapsing is implemented internally using cache keys and queues.
-The cache keys are used as keys to a map, with client requests tracked using a queue.
-Responses secondary keys are then used to match waiting client requests for origin responses.
+Cache keys are used as keys to a map, with client requests tracked using a queue.
+Secondary response keys are then used to match waiting client requests to origin responses.
 Matching requests can then be fulfilled using the same response.

 Failed requests are retried in the same manner.

-If a response to an active request is marked as private Cache-Control: private or Set-Cookie then all queued and future matching requests will go directly to the origin without trying to match them.
+If a response to an active request is marked as private with Cache-Control: private or Set-Cookie, then all queued and future matching requests will go directly to the origin without trying to match them.

-This implementation allows Peakour to serialise requests to an origin, so its important to only enable the feature on resources that you know will be cacheable, either through cache-control headers or Peakhour configuration.
+This implementation allows Peakhour to serialise requests to an origin, so it's important to enable the feature only on resources that you know will be cacheable, either through cache-control headers or Peakhour configuration.

 How do you know its working?

-Request collapsing can be verified with the Debug enabled and the cache-status header in the response.
-A collapsed request will look like the below, noting the 'collapsed' at the end.
+Request collapsing can be verified with Debug enabled and the cache-status header in the response.
+A collapsed request looks like the example below, with 'collapsed' at the end.

 cache-status: peakhour.io; fwd=uri-miss; key="https://website.com/home-eco.jpg"; ttl=86400; collapsed